AdobeDocs/journeys.es-ES/help/using/functions/functionnow.md

 # now {#now}

 Devuelve la fecha actual en formato de fecha y hora.
-Para obtener más información sobre los tipos de datos, consulte [](../expression/data-types.md).
+For more information on data types, refer to [](../expression/data-types.md).

 ## Categoría